OktarinTentakel/lsd-landmark-style-definition/readme.md

 this stays confusing semantically, since the names do not tell us anything about the actual difference in purpose here.

-So, the full idea of a landmark nam (to be used as the root selector), is to provide a structural prefix as well as **becoming increasingly more specific**, the more uncommon the use-case gets, without getting over specific.
+So, the full idea of a landmark name (to be used as the root selector), is to provide a structural prefix as well as **becoming increasingly more specific**, the more uncommon the use-case gets, without getting over specific.
 While the cross-content teaser on the blog post might be the usual case, we have in mind